001 – Circuit bent Nintendo Entertainment System, Critter and Guitari Video Synth, DIY Video Mixer

 Critter & Guitari EYESY

-This slot has changed many times over the years.
-I’ve used a VCR to play bizarre old VHS tapes that I would find in thrift stores over the years.
-I’ve used a second Nintendo playing ROMS like glitchNES or XXX.
+The NES was always the centerpiece of my set up but what I would mix in with it has changed many times over the years.
+I’ve used a VCR to play bizarre old VHS tapes that I would find in thrift stores.
+I’ve used a second Nintendo playing classic games or ROMS like glitchNES.
 Most recently I have been using the Eyesy from Critter & Guitari.
-It can produce lots of interesting shapes and animated colors.
+It can produce lots of interesting shapes and animated colors but I feel like I haven’t scratched the surface of what it is capable of yet.

-The images attached were created by taking photos and videos of the CRT monitor directly with a Canon 6D.
+The images attached below were created by taking photos and videos of the CRT monitor directly with a Canon 6D.
 They were only slightly touched up by adjusting basic controls like exposure, contrast, highlights, shadows, etc.

 Link to Google Drive Folder for this Post